Strategic Project work

 07

-Establish ongoing governance and process standards so the operation does not drift back into chaos
+Establish ongoing governance and process standards so the systems remain operationally consistent and scalable after implementation.

 What you receive